-We currently manage two of the three rigs, the West Auriga and the West Capricorn, neither of which were operating as of December 31, 2021.
-We expect to commence management of a third rig, the West Vela, in the first quarter of 2022.
+We currently manage two drillships, the West Auriga and the West Vela, both of which were contracted as of December 31, 2022.
+The MMSA for a third rig, the West Capricorn, was terminated in the third quarter of 2022 due to the sale of the rig by its owner.

-Additionally, we have entered into a charter hire agreement with Aquadrill (or the Charter) for the West Auriga for an upcoming contract in the GOM.
-While the West Auriga is chartered, the MMSA for the West Auriga will be suspended and will resume upon termination of the Charter.
-The terms of the Charter are consistent with the MMSA, resulting in the same financial impact to us had the rig remained under the MMSA.
+Additionally, we have entered into and are currently operating under charter hire agreements with Aquadrill (or the Charters) for the West Auriga and West Vela for their contracts in the GOM.
+While the rigs are chartered, the MMSA is suspended and will resume upon termination of the Charters.
+The terms of the Charters are consistent with the MMSA, resulting in the same financial impact to us had the rigs remained under the MMSA.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Contract Drilling Backlog" in Item 7 of this report and Note 4 "Revenue from Contracts with Customers - Revenues Related to Managed Rigs" to our Consolidated Financial Statements in Item 8 of this report.